-Follow this instruction to create a storage account:
+Follow these instructions to create a storage account:

 1. Start at your Resource group where you have deployed SCEPman and click + Add